openactive/openactive-test-suite/README.md

 * [Broker microservice](./packages/openactive-broker-microservice/): this sits in between the test suite and the target Open Booking API implementation.
 This allows the test suite to watch for changes, and throws them back to it.
 * [Integration tests](./packages/openactive-integration-tests): this performs automated tests against the API

+[The Roadmap](./ROADMAP.md) provides an overview of upcoming development milestones, and contributions are welcome.

 # Usage

 For more info, read the individual README.md within the package directories: